 It’s also the location for this years London edition of Meeting of Styles and it’s been the centre piece for that event for the past few years now.
 The gardens boast one particularly eye-catching wall and the murals created on that have been spectacular collaborative efforts.

 There’s also plenty more art to see.
 Just wander around the gardens and it is everywhere and it’s not just street art, wander round and you’ll see paste ups and sculptures made out of just about anything.

 So have a look and wander around if you get a chance.
-The gardens will be there until such time a more permanent development will be erected on the space.
-At the moment it’s owned by Network Rail and they’ve gifted the land to be used providing there is a good community benefit in doing so, but it won’t last forever because however altruistic that is, in the East End of London these days the money of development seems to trump all.
+The garden will be there until such time a more permanent development will be erected on the space.
+At the moment the owners, Network Rail, have gifted the land for it to be used providing there is a good community benefit in doing so.
+It won’t last forever though because however altruistic that is, in the East End of London these days the money of development seems to trump all.

-The Nomadic Community Gardens were visited on 14 April 2017 and last featured on Inspiring City on 17 April 2016 and they’ve changed a lot since then.
-They can be best accessed via Pedley Street which is a small alley just off Brick Lane, head down to the park and take a left under the railway bridge and you’ll be there.
-The Meeting of Styles festival will take place on the weekend of 1-2 June 2017 in the gardens.
+The Nomadic Community Garden was visited on 14 April 2017 and last featured on Inspiring City on 17 April 2016 and they’ve changed a lot since then.
+The garden is best accessed via Pedley Street, a small alley just off Brick Lane.
+Follow the alley down to the park, take a left under the railway bridge and you’ll be there.
+The website for the garden is here.